jiangfz1997/Blog_MongoDB/README.md

 ## Notes

-* The Node Exporter installation script automatically runs inside the MongoDB container (see `node-exporter-install.sh`).
 * If using Linux or MACOS, cadvisor can be used instead of Node Exporter for container metrics.
 * You can modify `prometheus.yml` to add more targets or scrape intervals.
 * Grafana dashboards can be customized by exporting new JSONs from the UI.